 The goals here are nearly identical to the ads above.
 In this case, though, promoting my latest blog post also happens to be part of my normal routine.
 I’m trying to drive traffic to build my engaged WCA traffic as well as Instant Article traffic from mobile.

 Unlike the ads above, I focus only on my engaged audience here.
 With a carousel ad, I can target a broader audience, hoping that at least one post will appeal to someone who doesn’t know me.

 But while promoting my latest post, I prefer to focus on warm audiences.
 I chose a happy medium between anyone who visited my website and those who are most active on my website here in an effort to boost the potential audience size while cutting out one-time visitors.

 Here, I’m targeting anyone who visited at least twice during the past 180 days.
-This gives me a potential reach of 140,000 people.
+This gives me a potential Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More of 140,000 people.

 Ads Promoting Facebook Ads Quiz

 The primary goal here is to get people to take the quiz.
 Immediately after taking the quiz, the user will get a recommendation for one of my three webinars based on their results.
 Taking the quiz will lead to more people signing up for an appropriate level webinar.

 Even if they don’t immediately sign up for the webinar, these people again fall into remarketing.